 The Lower Columbia College Foundation provides two types of grants to LCC employees on a yearly basis.
-Grants support projects that promote student learning or that develop services that promote student learning in alignment with the college's Core Themes.
+Grants support projects that promote student learning or that develop services that promote student learning in alignment with the college's Core Indicators and Themes.
 Projects should emphasize innovative approaches to teaching and learning and may relate to existing or new programs, courses or services.

 Grant applications are typically accepted during Spring quarter for use the following year.
 Funds must be expended within a one-year period, typically by June 30.

 Available to: full and part-time faculty & full and part-time staff

 Approved by: Foundation Board of Directors